Emmaculate2020/WK-5-PREP-PROJECT-PYTHON-NOTEBOOK---FORESIGHTS/README.md

 - To find out which activity do the subjected children do most.

-- To find out which District is child labour mostly practiced.
+iv) To find out which District is child labour mostly practiced.

 - To find out why school going children drop out of school and reasons why they drop out.